drvinceknight/Nashpy/README.md

 ```

-To compute the equilibria you can iterate over `Game.equilibria()` which is a
+To compute the equilibria you can iterate over `Game.support_enumeration()`
-generator:
+which is a generator that implements a linear algebraic algorithm:

 ```python
 >>> for eq in matching_pennies.support_enumeration():